Lively Material, 2018

 Lively Material follows a thought from the mind of the artist into the body of a genetically modified organism, the laboratory workhorse E. coli.
 The thought is translated by the artist from a spoken phrase, voiced by Mackenzie into a code that becomes represented as physical material: synthetic DNA, stored within the body of a living organism.
-The lively material of the organism becomes both container and commodity in the context of the laboratory, used to store and generate DNA for use in scientific research.
-Through a subtle feminist narrative, Mackenzie explores how her relationship to lively material alters when DNA is stored within the organism in a cultural, rather than scientific context.
+The lively material of the organism becomes both container and commodity in the context of the laboratory.
+Through her laboratory diary, Mackenzie explores how her relationship to the organism alters when DNA is stored in a cultural, rather than scientific context.

 Filmed on location at the Institute of Genetic Medicine, Newcastle and the Centre for Speech Technology Research, Edinburgh.